RanBezen/Statistical-Learning-For-Broiler-Temperature-Prediction/README.md

 ![Image description](https://github.com/RanBezen/Statistical-Learning-For-Broiler-Temperature-Prediction/blob/master/images/5.png)

 The periodicity of the observations can be seen in each of the parameters.
-However, in most parameters a linear relationship can be identified with the dependent variable before the coloration of the dots in the top charts, and a tendency to normality according to the density functions of the parameters
+However, the most of parameters has a linear relationship with the dependent variable by the coloration of the dots in the top charts, and a tendency to normality according to the density functions of the parameters.

 ![Image description](https://github.com/RanBezen/Statistical-Learning-For-Broiler-Temperature-Prediction/blob/master/images/6.png)